 The €6 million grant from the European Union will fund a large trial of the system involving 1,000 patients in England, Austria, Greece, Holland, Ireland and Norway, with the hope that this type of patient monitoring will be integrated into routine cancer care in the future.

-Professor Nora Kearney, Professor of Cancer Care and Head of the School of Health and Social Care, said: “Over 3 million people are diagnosed with cancer each year in Europe and it is likely that this number will increase by at least 65% over the next 20 years.
+Professor Nora Kearney, Professor of Cancer Care and Head of the School of Health Sciences, said: “Over 3 million people are diagnosed with cancer each year in Europe and it is likely that this number will increase by at least 65% over the next 20 years.

 “Given this predicted increase, the need for personalised cancer care is becoming even more crucial.
 Our system will give patients continual support both during and after chemotherapy, while allowing them to remain in the comfort of their own homes.
 It will revolutionise the way our healthcare system supports people with cancer.”